Breakout rooms

 Guest participants (using a Connect app or a hardware endpoint) cannot control any aspects of the breakout rooms.

-While in a breakout room, the participant list in a Connect app only shows the other participants who are in the same breakout room, plus all Webapp3 Hosts (even if they are not currently present in the room on audio/video).
+Guests in a breakout room can only see, hear, share content or chat (via a Connect app) with each other.
+While in a breakout room, the participant list in a Connect app only shows the other participants who are in the same breakout room.

-Moving between rooms
+Moving between breakout rooms

-You cannot move yourself between rooms, but when a Host moves you between rooms a Webapp3 user sees a message telling them they are about to be moved:
+You cannot move yourself between breakout rooms, but when a Host moves you between rooms a Webapp3 user sees a message telling them they are about to be moved:

-You can optionally press
+You can optionally press Join now to move immediately.

 Breakout rooms is a technology preview feature and currently has the following known limitations, to be addressed in a future release:

-- Breakout rooms that were created in automatic mode may reappear after being deleted.
+• Breakout rooms that were created in automatic mode may reappear after being deleted.

-- When creating preconfigured links to join via the Connect app, callType=none (to join as a presentation and control-only participant) is not supported.
+• When creating preconfigured links to join via the Connect app, callType=none (to join as a presentation and control-only participant) is not supported.